amazon-archives/amazon-cognito-identity-js/README.md

 ```

 ## Change Log
+**v1.11.0:**
+* What has changed
+  * Added challenge parameters to the mfaRequired function of the return object.

 **v1.10.0:**
 * What has changed
   * Clearing tokens when they have been revoked and adding retrieval for MFAOptions.